HcsOmot/HcsOmot.github.io/_posts/2018-05-23-on-code-reviews-and-git-commit-messages.markdown

 Isn’t it wasteful and inconsiderate not to use your knowledge to describe the work you did?

-Help you fellow developers, and even yourselves down the line, and describe the whats and whys of the hows in your commits.
+Help your fellow developers, and even yourself down the line, and describe the whats and whys of the hows in your commits.

 There's a lot more to writing good and useful commit messages, but as a start, try following these 7 simple rules: